lucasmpbarga/stores/README.md

 ### Stores

+- **Context API + Flux Pattern**:

+  - It did not work as expected, generating many rerenders.

 - **Context API**:

-  - In general, regardless of the pattern used, the Context API can cause many re-renders.
+  - The Context API with this configuration worked very well and did not cause any type of re-rendering.

 - **Redux**: